TheCre8r/WME-NCDOT-Reports/README.md

 - New Setting: Hide archived reports instead of displaying at 50% opacity
 - New Feature: Common Road Name shown in tooltip when hovering over Road column of table
 - Fixed: Bug introduced in v2025.07.07 when using the new "open pop-up automatically" setting and opening reports from table
-- Fixed: Filters in sidebar not collapsing/li>
+- Fixed: Filters in sidebar not collapsing
-- Fixed: Archive/Unarchive All functionality/li>
+- Fixed: Archive/Unarchive All functionality
 - Known issues:
   - Icons appear beneath closures
   - Auto-open Closures tab when selecting segments broken